w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Summing up

-- Storage should be flexible enough to support heterogenous data models and raw data
+Storage should be flexible enough to support heterogeneous data models and raw data.

 - From operational databases to DWHs **(why?)**
 - From relational data models to NoSQL **(why?)**
 - Data lake to (directly) ingest raw data

-- Storage,  _per se_, is insufficient to get value from the data **(examples?)**
+Storage,  _per se_, is insufficient to get value from the data **(examples?)**

 - We also need data processing and fruition
 - Data lakes are blurring into data platforms

-- Data platforms support end-to-end data needs **(which ones?)**
+Data platforms support end-to-end data needs **(which ones?)**

 - Building data platforms is hard **(why?)**
-  - Managing data platforms is hard, exploit meta-data to ease this task
+- Managing data platforms is hard; exploit metadata to ease this task
 - Data lineage, compression, profiling, resolution, etc.

-- **Open question**: how do we deploy working data platforms?
+**Open question**: How do we deploy working data platforms?

+# How do I know if I am prepared for the exam?

 # References